 The Fremantle Shipwreck Museum, what a great place for the little pirate – or the history buff!
-And with thousands of kilometres of coastline in Western Australia, there are lots of tales to be told!
+And with thousands of kilometers of coastline in Western Australia, there are lots of tales to be told!

 “Must see” – WA Shipwreck Museum Review

 Number 1 on our list of things to do in Fremantle is visit the restored hull of the Batavia.
 It was the highlight of this Museum visit for us both for its size and also its story.
-Kept in temperature controlled room, this a fascinating piece of Australia’s first European history… sadly full of blood, and revealing how animal humans can be.
+Kept in a temperature-controlled room, this a fascinating piece of Australia’s first European history… sadly full of blood, and revealing how animal humans can be.
 (Maybe don’t tell the kids the story!)

-At the top of the Batavia Gallery is a very small children’s play area with a few well designed exhibits that kept Master 5 fascinated for a good 15 minutes.
+At the top of the Batavia Gallery is a very small children’s play area with a few well-designed exhibits that kept Master 5 fascinated for a good 15 minutes.
 This was a great chance for the folks to read of some of the information!

-As a parent I often feel a little ‘robbed’ by visiting museums with kids, as there is hardly time to read and absorb the displays as the kids shoot from exhibit to exhibit.
-As the WA Shipwreck Museum is small but beautifully prepared and jam packed with information I did get to take in some information.
+As a parent, I often feel a little ‘robbed’ by visiting museums with kids, as there is hardly time to read and absorb the displays as the kids shoot from exhibit to exhibit.
+As the WA Shipwreck Museum is small but beautifully prepared and jam-packed with information I did get to take in some information.
 Plus, it is free so there isn’t the same feeling of needing to get value for money.

 How Long? – WA Shipwrecks Museum

-All up we were in the museum for about 45 minutes, not a reflection of the quality of the museum but the attention span of a 5 year old.
+All up we were in the museum for about 45 minutes, not a reflection of the quality of the museum but the attention span of a 5-year-old.
 Once children have a good degree of reading comprehension this will be a fascinating place for them to learn more about the early history of Western Australia, particularly the intrepid sailors and people that were the first Europeans to visit.

 Cost – WA Shipwrecks Museum